TestCentric/TestCentric.Home/TestCentricEngine.md

 6. The agent dll will retain all the same builds that it currently has since it has to be loaded in all platforms and runtimes in which we want to run tests.

+7. Certain services currently forming part of the engine will be removed.
+In particular, the `UserSettingsService` and `RecentFilesService` are better handled in the individual runner, which can then store files and settings in the format that is most convenient.

-7. At this point, we will switch the GUI to use the new engine, hopefully for it's 1.1 release, and continue development from there.
+8. At this point, we will switch the GUI to use the new engine, hopefully for it's 1.1 release, and continue development from there.